zoeldominguezmejia/freshman-year-summer-roadmap/phases/01-pre-security.md

 Build the baseline technical and legal vocabulary needed across both practical labs and professional certification structures.
 For a digital forensics examiner, this phase has one additional objective beyond technical fluency: begin thinking about *why* the methodology matters, not just *how* to run a tool.
 Every habit you build here — documenting steps, verifying integrity, preserving originals — is a forensic habit.

 ---
+## Why This Phase Matters

+Digital forensics depends on understanding how systems normally operate before investigating how they were misused.

+This phase establishes foundational knowledge in:

+- Networking
+- Operating Systems
+- Web Technologies
+- Security Concepts

+Many forensic artifacts encountered later in DFIR investigations originate from concepts introduced in this phase.

 ## 📊 Live Master Progress Tracker & Room Checklist